 Program Structure and Course Credits

-All courses are taught by the director or specialists residing in Italy and are open to study group students only.
+All courses are taught by the director or specialists residing in Italy, and are only open to study group students.
 Instruction is in English except for the language component.
-Colgate's affiliation with the University of Venice gives students access to the University’s dining halls and libraries.
-In addition, several other excellent libraries in Venice are open to students.
-The study group is also affiliated with the Venice Institute where it rents classroom space.
+Colgate’s affiliation with the University of Venice gives students access to the University’s dining halls and libraries.
+Italian Language

 Cultural Life and Extracurricular Activities